ryanatkn/gro/src/docs/unbundledDevelopment.md

 Today, Gro is aimed at two primary use cases:

-- single page applications with Svelte
+- single page applications with Svelte that may or may not have a server
 - Node modules

 In the long run, Gro plans to add support for server side rendering and static site generation,